Hockey Canada

 Can I compete in both an unsanctioned and sanctioned league at the same time?

-CH - No, you cannot.
-BC Hockey’s members feel strongly that it is most fair for all member participants that if you choose to play non-sanctioned hockey, you are there for the year.
+BC Hockey's members feel strongly that it is most fair for member participants that if you choose to play non-sanctioned hockey, you are there for the year.
 This is part of the BC Hockey Policy, and is similar to a Policy also in place from Hockey Canada.
-This restriction was already in place in some parts of B.C., and our members asked that it apply more consistently across B.C. and Yukon.
+This restriction was already in place in some parts of B.C., and our member asked that it apply more consistently across B.C. and Yukon.

 Also, these consequences of a decision to play non-sanctioned hockey endures even if the non-sanctioned league folds, or the team dissolves, or the player changes their mind and wants to return to a BC Hockey program.
 Players may be reinstated into sanctioned programs the following season.